ManInMyVan/meteor-archive/README.md

 ## Developers

-This can be used as a Maven repository
+This can be used as a Maven repository for
+- Starscript
+- Orbit
+- NBT
+- Discord IPC

 ```kts
 maven("https://maninmyvan.github.io/meteor-archive/maven/releases")
 ```